stevim/Game-of-WARhammer/README.md

 War was one of the first card games I ever learned, which makes it one of the first games I ever learned period.
 I am testing myself to be able to recreate this classic card game.

 ## Attributions:
 The [Fisher-Yates](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) method was used to shuffle my deck.
 The code in [this](/css/cardstarterwar.css) file as well as [this](/images) images folder was provided by the General Assembly SEI Course.
 The [Pokemon](https://fonts.google.com/specimen/Press+Start+2P) font was provided by Google Fonts.
-The classic [Pokemon card back](/images/backs/pokemonCard.png) was created by Nintendo
+The classic [Pokemon card back](/images/backs/pokemonCard.png) was created by Nintendo.
+The audio file was provided [here](https://downloads.khinsider.com/game-soundtracks/album/pokemon-game-boy-pok-mon-sound-complete-set-play-cd/1-15.%2520Battle%2520%2528Vs.%2520Trainer%2529.mp3).
+Favicon was drawn by [Nikita Golubev]("https://www.flaticon.com/free-icons/pokemon").

 ## Technology Implemented:
 Javascript,